yating3/fast-robots/Lab4/lab4.md

 ### Two Motor Drivers

 I repeated the process for motor driver #2.
+I sent PWM values of 128 (50% duty cycle) and 64 (25% duty cycle) to motor driver #1 and #2 respectively.

 Code for sending 2 PWM signals:
 ```